 Acquired Immunodeficiency Syndrome (AIDS) policy.
 AIDS is a disability under the Human Rights Law.
-Testing for the HIV virus requires informed consent, and the Law protects the confidentiality of results (NY Pub.
-Health.
-Law Sec.
+Testing for the human immunodeficiency virus (HIV) requires informed consent, and the Law protects the confidentiality of results (NY Pub.
+Health Law Sec.
 2780).

 Activities outside work.
-State law protects individuals from employment bias for engaging in recreational ...
+State law protects individuals from ...